Hypercubers/hypercubing.xyz/docs/faq.md

 Once you feel comfortable solving 3^3^ from a full scramble and 3^4^ from a 1-move scramble, you know everything you need to do a full solve.
 If you get stuck, you can ask for help on the [Hypercubers Discord server].

+### Is it always possible to solve a 1-move scramble in one move?

+Well yes, but actually no.

+It is always possible to solve in one twist, but that twist may require multiple clicks or holding down number keys to select inner layers.
+Don't worry about solving 1-move scrambles with one click, as long as you can solve them **confidently**.
+You want to be able to look at a 1-move scramble and immediately know exactly what to do to solve it, even if it takes multiple clicks.

+### I can't solve a 4-move scramble!

+Neither can we!
+The purpose of solving partial scrambles is to gain confidence with how single turns work and how to control the software.
+1-move scrambles are enough for this; solving 2-move or 3-move or 4-move scrambles is a fun challenge but will not bring you any closer to a full solve.

+**If you can confidently solve 1-move scrambles, them you're ready for a full scramble.**

 ### What methods exist for the 3×3×3×3?